at-eee/perm/README.md

 - 21: couldn't change "tex.log" file permissions.
 - 22: coudln't create CBuild folder or user doesn't have permissions to do so.
 - 23: couldn't change permission settings for CBuild folder (and its files/subfolders i.e: Recursively).
+- 24: couldn't remove "result.aux" file. (not a critical error).
+- 25: couldn't remove "data.txt" file. (not a critical error).
+- 26: couldn't move "result.tex" file to "logs/" directory. (not a critical error).
+- 27: couldn't create "logs/" directory.
 - 30: Error returned from the pdflatex program.
 - 31: Error returned from the cmake program.
 - 32: Error returned from the make program.